"The Expert Authority You Can Trust"

 Candida albicans prefers carbohydrates and does require biotin for growth.
 In addition to biotin, thiamine, pantothenate, nicotinic acid, p-aminobenzoic acid and vitamin B12 also have a stimulatory growth effect.
 Carbohydrates can include other forms of sugar alcohols and fructose.
-However, a study done at Shiraz University of Medical Sciences in 1975 and published in the Journal of Dental Research, found that xylitol suppressed the growth of three different strains of candida albicans.5
+However, a study done at Shiraz University of Medical Sciences in 1975 and published in the Journal of Dental Research, found that xylitol suppressed the growth of three different strains of candida albicans.6

 In 1969, it was found that candida albicans polysaccharides actually had antitumor activity against mouse sarcomas.
 Further investigation by Bistoni and associates have shown it is the glucan fraction that posses this tumour suppressive activity.
 The glucan stimulates neutrophil and macrophage activity.
 The same effect was observed with the glucans found in saccharomyces cerevisiae, a type of bakers yeast.
 Most Beta Glucan products on the market today are made from these glucans.

 It is suggested that everyone has candida yeast as part of their microbiome in their gut.
 This microbiome is passed on to you when you were born as you go through your mothers vaginal canal.
 There you are bathed in all the bacteria and yeasts that she has, basically, you swallow these fluids and aquire her microbiome.
 Through out life you will be exposed to more bacteria from your environment and that can include yeasts.